Cat health insurance

 Not all cats are insurable.
 Some insurance companies have exclusion criteria:

-Very old cats : Many insurance companies no longer include cats over 8 or 10 years old in their insurance.
-But not at Trupanion .
+Very old cats: Many insurance companies no longer accept cats over 8 or 10 years old.
+However, this is not the case with...
+Trupanion.

-Cats with pre-existing conditions: If your cat already has chronic illnesses, insurance often will not cover these illnesses.
+Cats with pre-existing conditions: If your cat already has chronic illnesses, the insurance company will often not cover these illnesses.

-Certain breeds: Some breeds that are considered particularly susceptible to disease may be excluded from insurance or require higher premiums.
-But not at Trupanion.
+Specific breeds: Some breeds considered particularly prone to illness may be excluded from insurance or require higher premiums.
+However, this is not the case with Trupanion.

-What is the average cost of cat health insurance?
+What are the average costs of cat health insurance?

 What does cat health insurance cover?

-Comprehensive cat health insurance covers a variety of services, including:
+Comprehensive cat health insurance covers a wide range of services, including:

 Diagnostic tests

-Emergency treatments Exact benefits vary by provider and plan.
-It is important to read the insurance terms and conditions carefully to ensure that all necessary benefits are included.
+Emergency treatment: The exact services covered vary depending on the provider and plan.
+It is important to read the insurance terms and conditions thoroughly to ensure that all necessary services are included.

-How do I report a cat insurance claim?
+How do I report a claim to my cat insurance company?

-Most insurance companies offer simple online forms that you can fill out and submit along with the vet bills.
-Make sure to file the claim within the deadlines specified in the contract to avoid delays.
+Most insurance companies offer simple online forms that you can fill out and submit along with your veterinary bills.
+Make sure to submit your claim within the deadlines specified in your policy to avoid delays.
 Have all necessary documents, such as invoices and treatment reports, ready.

-What happens if my cat has a pre-existing condition?
+What happens if my cat has a pre-existing medical condition?

-Pre-existing conditions are not covered by many insurance policies, or they can make it difficult to take out insurance.
-If your cat already has a chronic illness, you should disclose this to the insurance company so that there are no misunderstandings later.
-Some insurance companies still offer tariffs that cover treatments that are not affected by the pre-existing condition.
+Pre-existing conditions are not covered by many insurance policies, or they can make obtaining coverage more difficult.
+If your cat already has a chronic illness, you should disclose this to the insurance company to avoid misunderstandings later.
+Some insurance companies do, however, offer plans that cover treatments not directly related to the pre-existing condition.

 Of course, here are the missing points 7 to 9:

-7. Comparison of cat health insurance and surgery insurance: which is better?
+7. Comparison of cat health insurance and surgical insurance: Which is better?

-When deciding whether you should take out comprehensive cat health insurance or just surgery insurance, it depends on what coverage you want for your cat.
-Both types of insurance have advantages and disadvantages that you should take into account.
+When deciding whether to take out comprehensive cat health insurance or just surgical insurance, it depends on what kind of coverage you want for your cat.
+Both types of insurance have advantages and disadvantages that you should consider.

 7.1 Advantages and disadvantages of cat health insurance